-So, with this in mind, we feel there's never been a better time to upgrade your setup to get the most out of all the new sports video game titles.
+However, we feel there's never been a better time to upgrade your setup to get the most out of all the latest games, from FIFA 23 to the upcoming WWE 2K23 title, as well as to showcase real-life sports in excellent quality.

-Investing in one of the best TVs for sports may seem like the perfect first step, but if you take sports gaming seriously, then we'd recommend a top gaming monitor instead.
+Investing in one of the best TVs for sports may seem like the perfect first step, but if you take sports gaming seriously, then we'd recommend a top gaming monitor instead as you tend to get better specs for your cash.

-Fortunately, we've done some of the hard work for you as we've put together a list of our top picks based on their specs, price, and reviews, highlighting some of the key characteristics that make each of these monitors stand out from the crowd.
+Fortunately, we've put together a list of our top picks based on their features, price, and reviews, highlighting some of the key characteristics that make each of these monitors stand out from the crowd.

 We've also answered some of the most commonly asked questions surrounding monitors to help you come to an informed decision about which display is right for you and your setup.
 With that in mind, let's get into it.